dmrolfs/address-propensity/README.md

 additional fields, such as related to the address, are secondary and may be inconsistent.
 Address discrepancies with core property data are not reconciled.
-While discrepancies in address fields with the core property data undermine confidence in the propensity data source, because it is currently out of scope to further evaluate the impact of the data match.
-See below for one technique to consider for future address match evaluation.
+While discrepancies in address fields with the core property data undermine confidence in the propensity data source, because it is currently unclear how discrepancies translate to propensity score quality, it is not in scope to further assess address deviations from core property data.
+See below for one technique to assess address deviations in the future.
 Instead, since APN is the key correlating identifier, the propensity APN is validated and normalized in the same manner as that for the core property set; i.e., accept numerics with dashes, strip out the dashes and front-pad to 14 character length.